SecurityAnalysts/Snow-Leopard/README.md

 ### What's This?

-Snow Leopard is a proxy made to bypass the internet filtering extensions like GoGuardian, Cisco Umbrella(OpenDNS), securly and iboss.
+Snow Leopard is a proxy made to bypass the internet filtering extensions like GoGuardian, Cisco Umbrella, Securly and iBoss.
 For now remember to include the "https"

 ### Setup: